1994 NBA Finals: Houston Rockets

 By his tenth season, Olajuwon became a more complete player, and he led the Rockets to a 15–0 start en route to a 58–24 record.
-But after a four-game defeat of the Portland Trail Blazers in the first round, they blew a pair of big fourth quarter leads at home and lost to the Phoenix Suns to begin the second round (in the process earning a derisive nickname of 'Choke City' by the Houston Chronicle).
+But after a four-game defeat of the Portland Trail Blazers in the first round, they blew a pair of big fourth-quarter leads at home and lost to the Phoenix Suns to begin the second round (in the process earning the derisive nickname "Choke City" from the Houston Chronicle).

-In response, the Rockets used the headline as motivation, overcoming a 0–2 deficit to defeat the Suns in seven games (earning the nickname 'Clutch City').
+In response, the Rockets used the headline as motivation, overcoming a 0–2 deficit to defeat the Suns in seven games (earning the nickname '"Clutch City").
 In the conference finals, Houston defeated the Utah Jazz in five games to claim their third conference title.
 Olajuwon won the MVP and Defensive Player of the Year awards at season's end.

 New York Knicks

 Like Olajuwon, Patrick Ewing was a first overall pick of the NBA draft.
 Ewing was picked by the Knicks in the 1985 draft, and won Rookie of the Year that season.
 But despite earning All-Star accolades of his own, the Knicks teams he played with only made it past the first round twice during his first six seasons (in 1989 and 1990).

-In the 1991 off-season, the Knicks hired Pat Riley as head coach.
-In contrast to the fast-paced style of Showtime he used with the Los Angeles Lakers, Riley decided to go for a more deliberate and physical approach in New York.
+In the 1991 offseason, the Knicks hired Pat Riley as head coach.
+In contrast to the fast paced style of Showtime he used with the Los Angeles Lakers, Riley took a more deliberate and physical approach in New York.
 Aided by the likes of Charles Oakley, Anthony Mason, John Starks and Charles Smith, Ewing and the Knicks rose to prominence under Riley, and in 1994, they won 57 games to finish second in the Eastern Conference.

 Their playoff run began with a 3–1 victory over their cross-river rival New Jersey Nets.
-However, they had a hard time disposing a Chicago Bulls team that lost Michael Jordan to retirement (which lasted until the final months of the following season), but managed to win all four home games to advance.
-In the conference finals, they were pitted against the upstart Indiana Pacers, who were led by Reggie Miller.
-Though the Pacers gave the Knicks a scare, the latter's experience proved too much as they won the series in seven games.
+They had a hard time disposing of a Chicago Bulls team that had lost Michael Jordan to retirement (which lasted until the final months of the following season), but managed to win all four home games to advance.
+In the conference finals, they were pitted against the upstart Indiana Pacers, led by Reggie Miller.
+The Pacers gave the Knicks a scare, but the latter's experience proved too much as they won the series in seven games.